bob123456678/TrainControl/Readme.md

 * Convenient hotkeys for power off, emergency stop, and smooth deceleration
 * Set up automatic and conditional routes triggered by S88 feedback modules
 * Automate bulk tasks such as turning off all functions
-* Download locomotive, layout, and route information from the CS2/CS3
+* Download locomotive layout, and route information from the CS2/CS3
 * View S88 feedback
 * Progammatic layout control via Java API (uses CAN protocol - [see documentation](src/examples/Readme.md))
 * (Beta) Graph model for dynamic layout modeling and fully autonomous train operation